spookey/full_power/readme.rst

 - show statistics
 - ...

-But it is also possible to talk to the api directly, recieving a json response:
+But it is also possible to talk to the api directly, receiving a json response:

 * Fade LED to red::